magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 [![.NET Framework](https://img.shields.io/badge/.NET%20Framework-4.0%2B-blue.svg)](https://dotnet.microsoft.com/)
 [![Tests](https://img.shields.io/badge/Tests-.NET%204.6.2--8.0-blue.svg)](https://dotnet.microsoft.com/)

-A .NET library implementing the Liskov/Wing Substitution Principle for type variance checking (including generic typeParameters constraints validation).
+A .NET library to check behavioral subtyping following the Liskov/Wing definition of substitutability (including generic type parameter constraints validation).

-This project emerged from previous R&D tests dealing with .NET generics: I needed an additional simple way to verify type variance against GenericTypeDefinition, complementing .NET's built-in type system capabilities.
+This project emerged from previous R&D tests dealing with .NET generics: I needed a minimal api to check substitutability against GenericTypes and GenericTypeDefinitions, complementing .NET's built-in type system capabilities.

-What started as an experiment  to simplify variance checking turned into a full-fledged library that extends .NET's type system that you may find educational or even practical in some cases.
-The implementation is based from Barbara Liskov's and Jeannette Wing's work on behavioral subtyping, providing additional variance checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as illustrated in the examples).
+What started as an experiment to simplify checking subtyping validity turned into a full-fledged library that extends .NET's type system.
+The implementation is based on Barbara Liskov's and Jeannette Wing's work on behavioral subtyping and provides additional checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is absent, as exposed by some examples).

 ## Features

-- Type variance checking according to Liskov/Wing Substitution Principle
+- Behavioral subtype checking following the Liskov/Wing definition of substitutability
 - Support for generic type parameter constraints
-- Caching of type variance relationships for performance
+- Caching of subtype relationships for performance
-- Instance-based variance checking
+- Instance-based subtype checking
 - Support for generic type definitions
 - Full support for .NET Standard 2.0 and .NET Framework 4.0+

+- ## Features in Detail

+### Behavioral Subtype Checking

+The library implements comprehensive behavioral subtype checking:

+- Direct type equality
+- Interface and inheritance hierarchy traversal
+- Generic type parameter constraints validation
+- Support for generic type definitions
+- Cached subtype relationship checks

+## Usage

-## Installation
+### Installation

 The package can be installed via NuGet: